COVID-19 Have You Working at Home? Check Your Cyber Security!

 There are several methods available that allow for secure remote access to the office network.

 When configured properly on a company-owned machine, this is a secure method of remote work.
 VPN (virtual private network) gateways extend a business’s enterprise-level cyber security protocols through a secure encrypted tunnel between the business’s internal network and the remote computer.
 This is a relatively safe option, but infected data can reach the internal network if the connecting computer is compromised while on a home network.
+For better understandings and more details, you might check these VPN benefits to find out how it will be very helpful.

 A portal allows for access to company data and applications through a webpage or virtual desktop.
 This option may be good for remote personal computers.
 However, it is essential that, while connected, the portal also restricts access to other areas of the internet and applications, with limited permissions.